USMLE Step 2 Clinical Knowledge: Scoring

 The Step 2CK scores are reported in a 3 digit format with a range between 1 and 300.
-As of 2022, the passing score is 209.
+As of July 1, 2025, the passing score is 218.

-As of academic year 2020-2021, the mean CK score was 246 with a standard deviation of 15 for first-time takers from accredited medical schools in the United States and Canada.
+As of academic year 2023-2024, the mean CK score was 249 with a standard deviation of 15 for first-time takers from accredited medical schools in the United States and Canada.

 Approximately once every four years, the USMLE decides whether to change the recommended minimum passing score.
 At its May 2014 meeting, the Step 2 Committee conducted a review for USMLE Step 2 Clinical Knowledge (CK) and decided to raise the Step 2 minimum passing score to 209 for students taking the test after July 1, 2014.
-In 2022, the passing score was increased to 214, with an implementation date of July 1 2022.
+In 2022, the passing score was increased to 214, with an implementation date of July 1, 2022.
+In 2025, the passing score was increased to 218, with an implementation date of July 1, 2025.

 USMLE provides each test taker with a score report that includes information on their performance on various physician tasks, disciplines and systems.